lauritsf/OpenEquivariance/docs/supported_ops.rst

 will only execute correctly on devices that share the compute capability of this first device.

-We are working on support for CUDA streams!
+We support streams via PyTorch's interface with our CUDA and HIP backends

 Symmetric Contraction (Beta)
 ----------------------------